Upcoming Events

 Directed by Les Waters

 Revival Coming May 2025 at Signature Theatre.
-CLICK HERE for more information!
+Tickets on sale now!
+Order HERE.

 In life, Eurydice loves books…and a great musician.
 One of the few heroines who dies twice, she falls to the underworld on her wedding day.
 In death, she reunites with her father and remembers her life again.
 Les Waters directs an innovative reimagining of one of Sarah Ruhl’s most beloved plays, inspired by a classic myth.